David-LiCause/Apartment-Listing-Interest-Level/feature_engineering_location_and_pricing.md

+# Feature Engineering - Location & Pricing

-The following R Markdown document contains: \* Feature engineering \* Algorithm development \* Data manipulation/cleaning with dplyr package
+The following R Markdown document contains:

-\* Data visualization with ggplot2 and ggmap packages \* Descriptive statistics
+* Data manipulation/cleaning
+* Data visualization
+* Descriptive statistics
+* Feature engineering

 In this notebook I've created an algorithm to engineer a new feature that has predictive power for our target variable.
 The algorithm builds